taprobane99/iMac5KLinux/README.md

 # Screen tearing

-Even though 5K works there are small tearing artifacts down the centre of the screen.
+There may be small tearing artifacts down the centre of the screen.
 This is fixed on Ubuntu if you run `iMac5K-MutterTearFix-Ubuntu.sh`.
-For KDE I hear a fix is in progress.
-Mint - unknown.

 # Kernel Parameters for hardware quirks